-Truck with horse trailer catches fire on Interstate 90 - Austin Daily Herald
+Update: Truck a ‘total loss’ after Wednesday afternoon fire - Austin Daily Herald

-The Austin Fire Department on Wednesday, responded to a truck pulling a horse trailer that had caught fire on Interstate 90.
+No injuries were reported after a truck towing a trailer with horses and goats caught fire Wednesday afternoon on Interstate 90.

-There were two horses in the trailer at the time of the fire, but both horses were removed from the trailer and taken down the entrance ramp to a grassy area in front of Hormel Corporate North.
+According to Austin Fire Chief Jim McCoy, firefighters responded to a call of a truck fire at about 2:23 p.m. on Wednesday on the west end of the Interstate 90 bridge over SIxth Street Northeast.
+McCoy said the fire started in the engine compartment.

+The driver was on her way to college and was towing a trailer with her horses and goats when the fire started.
+McCoy said several individuals who were familiar with horses stopped and assisted the driver.
+The animals were out of the trailer by the time firefighters arrived.

 Voice of the County

-Note: Update: Truck a ‘total loss’ after Wednesday afternoon fire